From Database to System of Record

 Prompt 2: Match Failures to Properties

-Here are six failures and six SoR properties.
+Here are seven failures and six SoR properties.
 Match each failure to the

 property that would prevent it.
 Do not explain.
-Just give a six-line
+Just give a seven-line

 Properties: durable, addressable, governed, replayable, inspectable,